 Heads up that Aida made this recipe on her IGTV so head there to check it out!

-divided, plus an additional 2 tablespoons for filling
+divided, plus additional flour for rolling the dough

 cut into small pieces, plus 2 tablespoons unsalted butter at room temperature, for filling

 Make The Pie Crust: In a large bowl, mix together the 3 cups of measured flour, 1 tablespoon of the granulated sugar, and 1/2 teaspoon salt until well combined.
 Using clean hands, add the 16 tablespoons of diced cold unsalted butter and toss until the butter is just coated in the flour.
 Rub the butter between your thumb and forefingers to incorporate into flour mixture until the butter is in lima bean-sized and pea-size pieces.
 When the mixture is squeezed, it should hold together in fist-sized clumps.